isabella232/laserfiche-sharepoint-integration/jekyll_files/docs/admin-documentation/add-app-to-sp-site.md

 ## Add App to SharePoint Site

+### Prerequisites
+  - Be the owner of a SharePoint Site in an organization which has the Laserfiche integration installed. (see [Add App to Organization](./add-app-organization)])
 ###  The Laserfiche Sign In Page:
 1. In your SharePoint Site, select the "Pages" item in the navigation bar on the left side of the page.
 <a href="./assets/images/newSitePage.png"><img src="./assets/images/newSitePage.png"></a>